Donitzo/godot-simple-portal-system/README.md

 1. Attach the `portal.gd` script to two `MeshInstance3D` nodes that represent your portal surfaces.
 2. Establish a connection between the two portals: Assign one portal to the `exit_portal` property of the other portal.
 For a one-way portal, leave one portal disconnected.
 3. Set your primary camera to the `main_camera` property.
-If left unset, the portal defaults to using the primary camera.
+If left unset, the portal will default to the primary camera if one exists.
 4. Define the fading range for the portal using `fade_out_distance_max` and `fade_out_distance_min`.
 Fades to `fade_out_color`.
 5. Define the `disable_viewport_distance` for portal rendering.
 Put the value slightly above `fade_out_distance_max` to ensure the portal fades out completely before disabling itself.
 6. Define the `exit_scale` to adjust the exit portal's view scale.
 Imagine, for instance, a large door leading to a small door.